Community season 5

-The fifth season of the television comedy series Community premiered on January 2, 2014, and concluded on April 17, 2014.
+The fifth season of the television sitcom Community premiered on January 2, 2014, and concluded on April 17, 2014.
 The season consists of 13 episodes and aired on NBC on Thursdays at 8:00 pm ET as part of the network's "Comedy Night Done Right".
 The season features the return of series creator Dan Harmon as showrunner, as well as the exit of cast members Donald Glover and Chevy Chase from the series.
 John Oliver returned as Ian Duncan after a two-year hiatus.
 Jonathan Banks made his introduction to the series as Buzz Hickey, a criminology professor.

-NBC announced the series' cancellation in May 2014, but in June 2014, Yahoo! announced it had commissioned the show's sixth and final season to be streamed online on Yahoo!
-Screen.
+NBC announced the series' cancellation in May 2014, but in June 2014, Yahoo announced it had commissioned the show's sixth and final season to be streamed online on Yahoo Screen.